mosquitogames/1819rulebook/2_sequence-of-play.md

 - In the first round, hand each player $3.
 - In succeeding rounds, hand each player the amount specified by the highest Port space with a ship on it.

-### c.
-Place Leaders
-Place your mini-figure on an open Leader space, starting with the First Player.
-The Leader space gives you a Free Action you may use this round. *(On your first game, your starting Priorities are decided for you.)*

 ## 3. Action phase
 Play proceeds from the First Player.
+On your turn, do the following:

+### a.
+Place Leader
+Place your mini-figure on an open Leader space.
+Take the indicated Leader Action, if desired.
+Leader Actions **may not** be taken later!

+### b.
+Take two Core Actions
-On your turn, take two core Actions and any free Actions, in any order.
-The 6 Core Actions are:
+The Core Actions are:

 - **Buy** a Market or Battle card
 - **Populate** Singapore with a Population card